 “We are Youths Against Mistaken Society!” announced Mariko Urusai.
 She had distinctive short red hair, a slender figure, and tomboyish clothing – presently jean shorts and a white shirt over a brown leather jacket.
 Nori also knew her, and not just as Louis’ friend.
 Sixth-years ran the PA during lunch hour, and Mariko was among those that did.
 She often got in trouble for her more personal complaints and announcements.
 She was never banned from the mic, oddly.

-Louis Trussell himself stepped out in front.
+Louis Trussel himself stepped out in front.
 He was dressed finely in a yellow polo shirt with black slacks, and a light gray raincoat over top.
 He had slicked back his turquoise hair.
 Louis was his class president when he was in sixth grade, and also represented the graduates.
 It was always kind of strange to Nori how two people so opposite would associate with each other.
 Strange bedfellows, as they said.

 There was someone else he vaguely remembered.
 A tall girl with messy black hair, wearing a loose-fitting orange shirt and plaided khakis.
 He had seen her hanging out with Louis and Mariko in the past.
 She was trying to hide in the back, but she towered over everyone else, so it was ineffective.
 Nori guessed that the remaining two were siblings because they had the same light brown hair and dark brown eyes.
 Their clothes were pretty different, though: he wore a sky-blue shirt and bell-bottom jeans, she had a frilly bright pink shirt with a white skirt.